inkstitch/inkstitch/collections/_docs/en/004-012-troubleshoot.md

 * Click apply

 {% include upcoming_release.html %}

 ## Update Ink/Stitch svg

-To use older svg files that you created with inkstitch version 1.2.2 or older, you may need to run this extension.
+If you open a file created with an older version of Ink/Stitch you may need to update it:
+* Select all objects
+* Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`

-In  particular, if you import some older design as part of your new design, you should select the older elements and run this extension.
+If you import an older file as part of a new file,  or copy/paste from an old file to a new one, you should
+* Select all old objects
+* Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`